Isle of Lewis: Peats

 Peat is still cut as a fuel in many areas of Lewis.
 Peat is usually cut in late spring with a tool called a tairsgeir (that is, a peat iron, peat spade, peat knife or tosg; sometimes toirsgian) which has a long wooden handle with an angled blade on one end.
 The peat bank is first cleared of heather turfs.
 The peat, now exposed, is cut using the tairsgeir and the peats thrown out on the bank to dry.
 A good peat cutter can cut 1000 peats in a day.

 Once dried, the peats are carted to the croft and built into a large stack.
-These often resembled the shape of the croft house – broad, curved at each end and tapered to a point about 2 metres high.
-They varied in length from about 4 to 14 metres.
+These often resembled the shape of the croft house – broad, curved at each end and tapered to a point about 2 m high.
+They varied in length from about 4 to 14 m.
 Peat stacking also follows local customs and a well-built peat stack can be a work of art.
 Peat stacks provide additional shelter to houses.
 A croft can burn as many as 15,000–18,000 peats in a year.

 The odour of the peat-smoke, especially in wintertime, can add to the general atmosphere of the island.
 While peat burning still goes on, there has been a significant decline in recent years as people move to other, less labour-intensive forms of heating; however, it remains an important symbol of island life.
 In 2008, with the large increase in the price (and theft) of liquefied petroleum gas and heating oil, there were signs that there may be a return to peat cutting.